Chattahoochee County DUI Court Process

 What to Bring to Court

-- Professional Dress Code: Dress professionally.
-Avoid wearing jeans, t-shirts, shorts, or revealing clothing.
+- Professional Dress Code: Dress professionally and respectfully.
+Avoid wearing casual clothing such as jeans, t-shirts, shorts, or tank tops.
 Business attire is recommended.

 Local Court Procedures